drewmassey/amazon_reviews/README.md

 analysis transform2csv --input_file <filename> --output_file <filename>
 ```

-(You may get some errors on about JSON not parsing correctly).
+(You may get some errors about JSON not parsing correctly for some lines, this is a known issue).

 There are some other helper functions in the `analysis` app that aren't discussed here since you don't need them to run the model; the output of `analysis transform2csv` is the input to the model.
 Note that you should save the output file to `data/vector.csv`

 ### Running the model

+In the same directory as the repo run the following command:

 ```
 python trainer.py
 ```

 This command assumes your input file is in `data/vector.csv` ; there are some other configurable options at the top of the script.

 ### Further Reading